 Muhittin Ataman, Insight Turkey

-Insight Turkey hopes that the panel was fruitful and provides a better understanding of this critical issue.
+Insight Turkey hopes the panel was fruitful and provided a better understanding of the transformation now taking place.
 You can find the full panel on our YouTube channel.